-The course costs approximately £45 per year.
-This price covers kit and equipment used for activities, travel to external venues, certificates of achievement and a course polo shirt
+We ask for a £45 contribution per year.
+This price covers kit and equipment used for activities, travel to external venues, certificates of achievement and an initial course polo shirt

 Extra Qualifications Gained

-In addition to a BTEC qualification, I would expect hard-working students to gain many of the following proficiency awards by the end of year 11:
+In addition to a Cambridge Nationals Certificate in Sport Science and Sport Studies qualification, I would expect hard-working students to want to work towards improving personal skills to gain many of the following proficiency awards by the end of year 11: